emkolardev/ugallery/ugallery_starter/README/README.md

 - album: string, necessary if using cover image & must match album of its u-photos (defaults to "default")
 - about: string, shows up as the caption in lightbox (optional)
 - cover: string, path to cover image, will enable this feature if value is given (optional)
-- grid: number, sets the number of columns in gallery and determines image widths (optional; ~~NOTE that this is only working in Chrome right now~~ (fixed))
+- grid: number, sets the number of columns in gallery and determines image widths (optional; NOTE that this is only working in Chrome right now)
 - gap: string, can be Npx or N%, sets the space between rows in this gallery (optional; NOTE that this currently breaks the gallery if images aren't all the same size, so use with caution)

 ###resource links